PART 2: PRODUCTION

 I went.
 I had to.
 It was too good to pass up on.
 When would I ever get the chance to go with my best friends in an RV trip through Scandanavia to see the midnight sun?
 Probably never.
 And so, every day I’d be on my laptop, sitting at the RV’s table, writing my dissertations.

-I think this is one of the biggest sources of frustration and regret in people’s lives: balancing what they think they have to do (studies or work) with the things that they want to do (leisure).
+I think this is one of the biggest sources of frustration and regret in people’s lives: balancing what they think they have to do (studies or work) with the things that they want to do (have fun!).
 And I don’t mean this just in relation to which activities to prioritize on a day-to-day basis, but also which life to lead in the long run.
 This conflict between what is expected, what is forced on you in some ways by necessity (just to make ends meet) or expectation (social, family-related, etc.), and what is actually desired, intended, willed, always bugged me.
 During my early twenties, when my friends were getting their first jobs, I always felt a certain discomfort at the fact that many times, they “stumbled” into a job that may or may not be satisfying to them.
 They hadn’t decided to go and do something that they initially wanted, they had accepted what had showed up on their way.
 I remember a guy who had studied international business.
 When he had to look for an internship, he found one working for bread manufacturers in Germany and after the internship, he got hired.
 Two years later, he was a specialist in the German bread market and a fairly successful one at that.
 At a party, I asked him: “Three years ago, did you wake up and think to yourself: I want to be an expert in the German bread market?”
 And of course, he said no. But then he preempted my next question: “But that’s not the point.
 I wanted to be a salesman, and be an expert salesman, whatever the product, whatever the market.
 So I am doing what I want.”
 Still, committed to being the party asshole, I took it one step further and asked: “But before you started studying business, did you actually want to be a businessman?”
 He looked down and shook his head as though I didn’t understand how life worked.
 I insisted: “Why did you study business?”
 He answered: “My grades, and because I thought I’d be good at it.”
 Again, I felt I was onto something: he had never originally wanted to be a salesman, much less one who specializes in the bread market.
 He studied business because his academic background up to that point had narrowed his options, out of which he chose business, not because he was aiming at it, but because it was the most viable avenue.
 Further, he got this job as a bread salesmen not because he wanted to be a bread salesman, but because this was an option that the Universe randomly happened to make available to him.
 And at the end of the day, there’s nothing inherently wrong with all this – in fact, compared to most people in the world, he's got a good situation, and he’ll probably have a very satisfying life.
 But I just kept imagining him as a retiree, sitting in his living room, surrounded by bread-related memorabilia, staring proudly at a plaque awarded to him by the national bread-maker’s society, reminiscing with great pride on a life of achievement, and thinking: why not tires? or sextoys? or miniature plastic umbrellas?

 Is this wrong of me?
 I can’t tell.
 I’ve re-read this paragraph several times and can sense that something in my thought process makes me sound like a privileged asshole.
 But still, I want to stand by it: shouldn’t we be assholes about this?
 What’s the alternative?
 Not being able to lead a life where we do something we have chosen and designed?

-Anyways, after the London shoot and trip to Scandinavia, I returned to Paris, put the film on hold for three months, locked myself in my room and finished writing my dissertations.
-While my research in International Relations is of little interest here (my paper was about understanding the current negativity in academia and public discourse towards the idea of a global government), my research in Philosophy raised some interesting questions related to the themes of Psi.
+Anyways, after the London shoot and trip to Scandinavia, I returned to Paris, put the film on hold for a couple months, locked myself in my room and finished writing my dissertations.
+While my research in International Relations is of little interest here (my paper was about understanding the current negativity in academia and public discourse towards the idea of a global government), my research in Philosophy raised some interesting questions related to the themes of psi.
 My subject matter was radical human life extension, and whether there are good reasons to believe that in a future world where humans could live indefinitely, our motivation would be negatively impacted to the point where we would no longer do anything.
 Part of this study led me to research the effect of time constraints on behavior and decision-making, and extrapolate that to the effect of biological deadlines (old age and death) on how we conduct our lives and chose to do what we do.

 One intuitive objection to an infinite time which is of particular relevance here is that if we were to overcome natural death and thus had all the time in the world to do all the possible things that may be available to us, we would end up doing nothing at all.
 Paralysis would be the consequence of freedom.
 People usually come to this conclusion by one of two avenues: the first, and more common fear, is that with no deadline, there would be a lack of time pressure, and so we would continuously procrastinate, get bored, lose interest and end up doing nothing out of laziness; the second is that by suddenly facing an infinite amount of possibilities, our problem would no longer be which ones to choose and which ones to give up on, but where to start, and given that the loss of opportunity scarcity would rob each choice of its relative value (thus making it hard to construct preferences), we would become locked in a paralysis, never knowing where to start.
 Consequently, the underlying assumption here is that we are either naturally will-less or weak-willed.